mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-03-31-Rails_With_postgres_database_complete_example.markdown

 <hr>
 <br>

-<h3>2- Creating Rails Application With Mysql database.</h3>
+<h3>2- Creating Rails Application With Postgresql database.</h3>

 {% highlight ruby %}
-rails new auto --database=mysql cd auto subl .
+rails new auto --database=postgresql cd auto subl .
 {% endhighlight %}

-The default database for rails is sqlite3, but we use `--database=mysql` to use mysql instead, so you will find ` gem 'mysql2'.
+The default database for rails is sqlite3, but we use `--database=postgresql` to use postgres instead, so you will find ` gem 'pg'.

-Note, If you change from sqlite3 to mysql, you need to make
+Note, If you change from sqlite3 to postgres, you need to make

 {% highlight ruby %}
 bundle install
 {% endhighlight %}

- to update `gemfile.lock` and install `mysql` gem if not installed.
+ to update `gemfile.lock` and install `pg` gem if not installed.

 Open `config/database.yml` and fill

 {% highlight ruby %}
   default: &default
-  adapter: mysql2
+  adapter: postgresql
-  encoding: utf8
+  encoding: unicode
+  port: 5432
+  username: osama
+  password: 123456789
   pool: 5
-  username: osama       #of mysql database created.
-  password: 123456789   #of mysql database created.
-  socket: /var/run/mysqld/mysqld.sock

 development:
   <<: *default
-  database: rails_dev   #of mysql database created.
+  database: rails_dev
 {% endhighlight %}

 Now, Create you posts using `scaffold` :